Pokémon: The First Movie

 Quick summary and important considerations

-A super-powered Pokémon named Mewtwo wants to prove it's the strongest and challenges Ash and Pikachu to a big battle.
-It's a story about friendship and learning that being strong isn't as important as being kind.
+A super-powerful Pokémon named Mewtwo wants to prove it's the best and challenges Ash and Pikachu to a big battle, but learns that being strong is about being kind and making friends.

 Detailed Analysis